rookiemonkey/Avion-Main_Course/README.md

 ### ✨ [7.
 Bank App (Click to see live version)](https://krrb-prod-bankapp.netlify.app)

-> This project is focused on the basics of implementing javascript on web applications which consists of manipulating styles and markup also, the use of objects in javascript.

 >> ###### Features:
 >> - [x] use of ES6 Classes